Written by

 Headlights can be tinted, but by no more than 50%.
 The tint should also not alter the colour of the light, meaning they should remain white or yellow at the front, and red at the rear.

 The Highway Code states that car lights must be working at all times, and they should also be kept clean and clear.
-If this isn’t the case, then again drivers would be seen to be using their vehicle in a dangerous condition, and would face the consequence of a £2,500 fine, and three penalty points.
+If this isn’t the case, then drivers could be seen to be using their vehicle in a dangerous condition, and would face the consequence of a £2,500 fine, and three penalty points.

 4. Installing a subwoofer